oranged-pixel/watse-to-energy/README.md

 ---

 ## 🔬 Current Engineering Challenge
 * **Energy Optimization:** How to maintain the factory's negative pressure environment with minimal electricity consumption?
-(Exploring natural chimney draft and Venturi effects).